xipan79/aws-alexa-workshop-smarthome-ui/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+Please See the LICENSE file.